What words do we particularly savor when learning a new language? Insults and curse words, no doubt about it.

 Is “redneck” a slur?
 Yes.
 The term “Redneck” allegedly originates from a certain class of uneducated person, usually a farmworker in America or Canada, who often had red necks, due to their extended exposure to the sun.

-The term has a rather obscure past, and became popular after the American Civil War, when it was used to refer to the white inhabitants in the southern states, who dropped in status in the eyes of the North.
+The term has a rather obscure past (just like the curse word fuck you might say), and became popular after the American Civil War, when it was used to refer to the white inhabitants in the southern states, who dropped in status in the eyes of the North.
 Some also claim that it was popularized during a Midwestern miners’ strike in the 1920s.
 Striking trade unionists were identified by a red bandana tied around their necks.